turingschool/curriculum-site/module0/lessons/oop.md

 ## What is OOP?

 Back End Engineering is concerned with the management of data for an application.
-There are different ways we can structure the data itself as well as the systems that manage it. <span class="vocab">Object-Oriented Programming (OOP)</span> is one way to design a program to manage the data in a Back End.
+There are different ways we can structure the data itself as well as the systems that manage it. ***Object-Oriented Programming (OOP)*** is one way to design a program to manage the data in a Back End.

 OOP is not exclusive to Ruby!
 In fact, many of the most widely used programming languages follow the patterns of OOP, including Java, C#, and Python.